Strong Determinism: A Realistic Example

 Let us distinguish between \textit{fundamental worlds} and \textit{emergent worlds} in Everettian quantum mechanics.
-Each fundamental world (whose state at a time is represented by the universal wave function) corresponds to a multiverse of (infinitely) many emergent worlds (whose states are represented by decohered branches of the universal wave function).
-Fundamental worlds correspond to curves in a state space called the Hilbert space.
+Each fundamental world (whose state at a time is represented by the universal wave function) corresponds to a multiverse of (infinitely) many emergent worlds (whose states are coarse-grained descriptions of the decohered branches of the universal wave function).
+Fundamental worlds can be represented as curves in a state space called the Hilbert space.
 The theory is deterministic because those curves do not cross.
 The nomologically possible worlds refer to the fundamental worlds compatible with the fundamental laws.

-The success of Everettian quantum mechanics requires solutions to two difficult problems: (1) to provide a satisfactory ontology on which our experiences supervene, and (2) to justify the Born rule of probability in quantum mechanics.
+The success of Everettian quantum mechanics further requires solutions to two problems: (1) to provide a satisfactory ontology on which our experiences supervene, and (2) to justify the Born rule of probability in quantum mechanics.
 It is controversial whether the two problems have been successfully solved.
-For the purpose of this paper, I set aside my doubts and grant that they have.\footnote{I invite the readers to do the same.
-But for those who cannot, they can perhaps view what follows as a conditional argument given the assumptions.
-For relevant discussions, see \cite{saunders2010many}. } (As a first approximation, one may regard the Born rule probability as self-locating probability of where the agent is in the emergent multiverse.
+For the purpose of this paper, I set aside my doubts and grant that they have.\footnote{For relevant discussions, see \cite{barrett1999quantum, saunders2010many, ney2021world, sep-qm-manyworlds}; for a book-length defense of Everettian quantum mechanics, see \cite{wallace2012emergent}. } (As a first approximation, one may regard the Born rule probability as self-locating probability of where the agent is in the emergent multiverse.
 But this postulate is compatible with the determinism of the fundamental dynamics characterized by the Schr\"odinger equation.)

-The Everettian theory of quantum mechanics, as formulated, is time-symmetric in its fundamental postulates and does not adequately explain the apparent (thermodynamic) temporal asymmetries, such as the melting of ice cubes, the dispersion of gas, and the diffusion of heat.
-There are infinitely many wave functions compatible with Everettian quantum mechanics such that they fail to give rise to the thermodynamic asymmetry of time.\footnote{For an overview of the thermodynamic asymmetry of time, see \citep{sep-time-thermo}. }
+Everettian quantum mechanics, as formulated, is time-symmetric in its fundamental postulates and does not yet explain the apparent (thermodynamic) temporal asymmetries, such as the melting of ice cubes, the dispersion of gas, and the diffusion of heat.
+There are infinitely many wave functions compatible with Everettian quantum mechanics that do not give rise to the thermodynamic asymmetry of time.\footnote{For an overview of the thermodynamic asymmetry of time, see \citep{sep-time-thermo}. }